RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/CallNativeFunction/SetLeaderboard.md

 # SetLeaderboard

 ## Description
 Submits the given score to the given leaderboard.

+!!! note
-This function does nothing if trial mode or debug mode are enabled.
+    This function has no effect if trial mode or debug mode are enabled.

 ## Parameters
 - `leaderboardID`